 What Causes My Teeth To Become Stained And Dingy?

 Most stains occur on the enamel layer of your teeth.
 These are from foods, drinks, and smoking.
 Other stains occur deeper in the dentin layer; they are caused by drug reactions and tooth trauma.
-Our teeth naturally become more yellow as we age and our enamel becomes thinner.
+Our teeth naturally become more yellow as we age, and our enamel becomes thinner.

 These are the different factors that can stain your teeth:

-- Drinks — Coffee, tea, red wine, some fruit juices, even colas can all stain your teeth, especially if you drink a lot of them.
+- Drinks — Coffee, tea, red wine, some fruit juices, and even colas can all stain your teeth, especially if you drink a lot of them.

 - Fluorosis — There can be too much of a good thing when it comes to fluoride.
 Too much leads to fluorosis, which stains the teeth.